SEO FAQs For Bloggers – Ace The Optimization Process

 What’s the difference between a keyword and a key phrase, though?

-The difference between the 2 is the same as the difference between a word and a phrase.
+The difference between the two is the same as the difference between a word and a phrase.

 The keyword is a (single) word, while a key phrase is a whole phrase (a group of words) that you optimize your content for.